-While traveling to different countries, we always enjoy going to supermarkets, testing local products and simply roaming through the aisles.
+While traveling to different countries, we always enjoy going to supermarkets, tasting local products, and simply roaming through the aisles.
 And we love supermarkets in the US.

 We usually go to Oregon every year for about two weeks to visit family.
 And each time, when we go grocery shopping, we realize how expensive food is here.

-We think that basic foods, like milk, yoghurt, cheese, vegetables and fruits are higher priced here than they are in Germany.
+We think that basic foods, like milk, yogurt, cheese, vegetables, and fruits are higher priced here than they are in Germany.
 Even though Oregon has no sales taxes.

 We find this to be very interesting.
 You can get clothing so mega cheap. and often even with big Discounts on top.
 But not groceries.

 Today we went to the supermarket “Fred Meyer,” which is the supermarket that I went to on my very first visit to the USA.
 I would compare Fred Meyer to REWE in Germany, just bigger.

 What we really liked at Fred Meyer is that there is a small stand in the fruit section that has free fruit for children, so the little ones can have a healthy snack while their parents shop.

 Throughout the store, there are free samples.
 First, we enjoyed a beer sample in the beer and wine section.
 Then we had a delicious cupcake in the bakery.

 Now, this is a great way to shop!